almostExactMatch/daemr/README.md

       @article{2018arXiv180606802D,
-          author = {{Dieng}, A. and {Liu}, Y. and {Roy}, S. and {Rudin}, C. and {Volfovsky}, A.}, title = "{Collapsing-Fast-Large-Almost-Matching-Exactly: A Matching Method for Causal Inference}", journal = {ArXiv e-prints},
+          author = {{Dieng}, A. and {Liu}, Y. and {Roy}, S. and {Rudin}, C. and {Volfovsky}, A.}, title = "{Almost-Exact Matching with Replacement for Causal Inference}", journal = {ArXiv e-prints},
           archivePrefix = "arXiv",
           eprint = {1806.06802},